thycotic-ps/secretserver/remote-password-changers/dzdo-ssh-changer/readme.md

 # Permissions

-The account used must be able to connect to the device through SSH and execute the listed commands
+The account used must be able to connect to the device through SSH and execute the listed commands.
+You can require password reentry for the dzdo command or not.
+Just modify the password changer to fit your situation

 # Setup